-Create a graded course exploring a program associated work experience (paid/volunteer) with a related final project
+Create a graded course exploring a program associated work experience (paid/volunteer) with a related academic deliverable

-An Applied Studies course costs the same as any other 3-credit course on campus.
+An Applied Studies course fee is the same as any other 3-credit course on campus.
 Find out more about University of Lethbridge tuition.

 Minimum 2.0 GPA